j-r-dial/Outages-Project/README.md

-**Plot for Univariate Data Analysis of the distribution of the CAUSE.CATEGORY column**
+**Bar Chart for Univariate Data Analysis of the distribution of the CAUSE.CATEGORY column**

 <iframe
   src="assets/outage_causes.html"